Povl Dissing & Burnin Red Ivanhoe

-The Dissociatives are a new Australian duo comprising Daniel Johns from the vastly popular Silverchair and Paul Mac, a late-period Silverchair collaborator and producer.
+The Dissociatives were an Australian duo comprising Daniel Johns from the vastly popular Silverchair and Paul Mac, a late-period Silverchair collaborator and producer.
 Rather unsurprisingly, The Dissociatives sounds like a cross between Johns' 'guitar rock' (for want of a better phrase) and Mac's electronica input, making for a slightly schizophrenic, though not unpleasant record.
 It's actually quite eccentric in places, which has to be a good thing, as the entire music industry slowly suffocates under the weight of the identikit drivel it spews out at an unthinking public.
-Thinking In Reverse reminds me of the so-called 'new wave' from the end of the '70s, while Paris, Circa 2007slash08 (yes, it is spelt like that) is more like Air on steroids, but there isn't a single track here that offended me.
+Thinking In Reverse reminds me of late '70s noo wave, while Paris, Circa 2007slash08 (yes, it is spelt like that) is more like Air on steroids, but there isn't a single track here that offended me.

-Whoever plays the Mellotron (presumably Mac) plays it well, and lots: the strings and flutes on Somewhere Down The Barrel are a warning shot across the bows, before the full-on, right at the front of the mix 'Tron on Horror With Eyeballs, not to mention the flute solo in Lifting The Veil From The Braille, and...
-Listen, this is loaded with Mellotron, which is far more than you'd ever normally expect of a new, 'pop' album.
+Whoever plays the Mellotron (presumably Mac) plays it well and lots: the strings and flutes on Somewhere Down The Barrel are a warning shot across the bows, before the full-on, right at the front of the mix Mellotron on Horror With Eyeballs, not to mention the flute solo in Lifting The Veil From The Braille and...
+Listen, this is loaded with Mellotron, which is far more than you'd ever normally expect of a millennial 'pop' album.
 Result!
-And what's more, the key-click to be heard on many of the flute parts makes it almost certain that they're using a real machine, not copping out with the M-Tron or similar (modern prog outfits, TAKE NOTE!).
+And what's more, the key-click to be heard on many of the flute parts makes it almost certain that they're using a real machine, not copping out with the M-Tron or similar.

 The Ditty Bops (2004, 40.42) ***/½

 Ooh La La